Coconut & Mango Loaf

 Sift flour, baking soda, cinnamon, and salt together in a large bowl; make a well in the center.

 Mash the banana in a separate bowl.
-In the same bowl, mix in the oil, sugar, almond milk and vanilla extract together in a separate bowl.
+In the same bowl as the mashed banana, mix in the oil, sugar, almond milk and vanilla extract together.
 Fold the mango and coconut into the wet mixture.

 Bake for 30 -35 minutes in the preheated oven or until a toothpick inserted into the center comes out clean.
 Cool in the pans for 10 minutes before removing to cool completely on a wire rack.